rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/assignments/PiApproximation.md

 number of operators in Rx.
 Each of the steps below represents *a single operator* to be added to a chain of subsequent operators.

-1. Implement the function `random` that generates an infinite stream of random numbers between 0.0 and 1.0. **Hint:** we already made an implementation in [02 Observable.md], so you can just use that.
-However, you can also try to come up with an implementation that does not use `Observable.apply` directly.
-Use the [RxScala variant] of [`Observable.fromCallable`] and [`repeat`].
+1. Given is the function `random` that generates an infinite stream of random numbers between 0.0 and 1.0.
+Make sure you understand this what this function does and why it does it.
+Subscribe to the resulting `Observable` to see what it does in practice.
+Also try to understand what `Observable.defer` is doing; we haven't discussed it yet, but the documentation should give you some pointers.
+Check out what happens when we peel off the `Observable.defer`. **Hint:** this construction is equal to the [RxScala variant] of [`Observable.fromCallable`].
 2. In the `main` method, call `random` and make groups of 2 random numbers; this should yield an `Observable[Seq[Int]]`;
    allocate this to `groupsOfTwo`.
 3. Each group of 2 numbers (type `Seq[Int]`) represents the `x`- and `y`-coordinate of a single point respectively.
 Using